FaZeDrug/FaZeDrug/README.md

 i am a second year computer science student.

-pls check out my [website](fazedrug.github.io)for more info about me!
+pls check out my [website](fazedrug.github.io) for more info about me!

 <!--
 i have experience in...